 Take advantage of classes offered by ALOA and your local association and Chapters.
 Furthermore, check in with any local distributors, like Anixter, IDN, etc. They also host classes.
 These are all valuable to show potential or current employers.
 You are learning and progressing and adding value to not only yourselves but your employer.

 There are classes available online as well.
 ASSA ABLOY offers a number of online classes at their ASSA ABLOY Americas University.
 They offer a wealth of information and they are free.
 Another great source of information are manufacturer’s websites.
 Yes, most of the information is catered to their products but there is a great number of “white papers” and generalized information that can help teach you.
 Our Library section contains links to a number of these documents.

-Self-study options are available, such as books and used correspondence course literature, and some are actually very valuable.
-We’ve compiled a list of a few of these texts along with basic information and reviews:
+Self-study options are available, such as books and used correspondence course videos and literature, and some are actually very valuable.
+We’ve compiled a list of a few of these texts/videos along with basic information and reviews: